Landscaping

 This front yard went from larger bushes to smaller shrubs.
 Removed the ground cover around the light post and used mulch throughout the landscape.
 The light post was relocated into the flowerbed and the walkway was extended outward.

 Front yard makeovers before and after is a balancing act.
 It would have to welcome visitors and neighbors without putting on public display.
-Choosing the right features would dictate how much lawn maintenance would be needed, but also time for garden maintenance as well.
-The front yard is the most visible part of your home, thus would also need to look appealing year-round.
+Choosing the right features will dictate how much lawn maintenance will be necessary.
+The front yard is the most visible part of your home, thus it needs to look appealing year-round.

 Click here to visit Ryno’s service page for garden landscaping.